Siddharths99/logistic-regression-binary-classifier/README.md

 7.Calculated ROC-AUC Score : Threshold Tuning: Tested predictions with a threshold of 0.3.

-Visualizations:

-ROC Curve
+8.Visualizations: a.ROC Curve

-Confusion Matrices for default and tuned thresholds
+b.Confusion Matrices for default and tuned thresholds

 📊 **Model Evaluation Results**